healeycodes/privacy-focused-analytics/README.md

 I wanted to learn about web analytics so I budgeted myself a few hours and built a small analytics system.

-It uses a Flask application and a HTML snippet to collect **anonymous user data**.
+It uses a Flask application with a SQLite database and a HTML snippet to collect **anonymous user data** from any website.

 <br>